 Reduce Anxiety by Removing Caffeine from Your Diet

 Eating foods that help anxiety can be very effective.
 It would be best to also reduce or eliminate Caffeine from your diet to reduce anxiety.
 Caffeine increases heart rate and the stimulating effects can contribute to anxiety symptoms and even panic attacks.
 Caffeine also interferes with sleep and it can take up to 9 hours for the stimulating effects to wear off.

 Other Things You Can do to Help Anxiety Naturally

 1. Increase your magnesium – I use an Epsom salt foot soak daily to increase my magnesium.
-It noticeably helps my anxiety.
+It noticeably helps reduce anxiety right away.

 2. Try a natural calming supplement – I always took one of these natural stress relief supplements before giving presentations in grad school.
 They really seemed to help.